Pantouvakis/Knowledge-Graph-System-Using-RDF-and-Ontologies/README.md

 The backend server is built using Node.js and Express.
 To start the server, run:

     node server.js
+In terminal after you start the backend you will see that the server is running if everything is correct.
 #### 5.Start the Frontend (React)
 To run the React frontend application, navigate to the frontend directory and start the React development server: